forrestyishichen/cmpe202-jinsho/VALUES.md

 **Yishi Chen**

 Complete and commited project 1.3 with two complete game level.
 I am pretty pround with every member of the team cause we only have three members due to some reasons.
-But anyway, let's keey **Simplicity** as our core value.
+But anyway, let's keep **Simplicity** as our core value.